-Each assessed placement block is central to the IPD (Initial Professional Development) module; there are three altogether across the course.
+Each assessed placement block is central to the 'Professional Values and Practice' (PVP) module; there are three altogether across the course.
 Trainees will be assessed in, and need to pass, each one.
 For each assessed placement block, there is a requirement for trainees to:

-- Set initial targets for own professional development (in Online portfolio) - Regularly add evidence to Online portfolio, as specified in the handbook (at least weekly) - Towards the end of the block, select a bundle of evidence from Online portfolio to demonstrate progress towards meeting the criteria set down.
-Demonstrating the impact of their teaching on pupil progress, and for final block, the Teacher Standards.
-Further details on how to create a bundle are given in the IPD module assessment brief and on Online portfolio. - Reflect on progress against targets for that block by completing the reflection in Online portfolio - Engage and discuss with their mentor as they complete the summative (end of placement) review - see below for further details - trainees must then upload this to Online portfolio - Meet with their university tutor for a 'viva' to present and discuss their evidence.
-This will be their final assessment for the module and will take place at the end of the assessed block. - Set focused targets for their ECT years in professional development (in Online portfolio)
+- Set initial targets for own professional development (in online portfolio) - Regularly add evidence to their online portfolio, as specified in the handbook (at least weekly) - Towards the end of the block, select a bundle of evidence from their online portfolio to demonstrate progress towards meeting the criteria set down.
+Demonstrate the impact of their teaching on pupil progress, and for final block, the Teacher Standards.
+Further details on how to create a bundle are given in the PVP module assessment brief. - Reflect on progress against targets for that block by completing the reflection in the online portfolio - Engage and discuss with their mentor as they complete the summative (end of placement) review see below for further details trainees must then upload this to their online portfolio - Meet with their university link tutor for a 'viva' to present and discuss their evidence.
+This will be their final assessment for the module and will take place at the end of the assessed block. - Set focused targets for their next steps in professional development (in their online portfolio)

-The University tutor will consider the trainee's summative review from the mentor, evidence bundle, and viva presentation/discussion.
+The link tutor will consider the trainee's summative review from the mentor, evidence bundle, and viva presentation/discussion.
 Trainees will receive either a 'pass' or a 'resit' result based on their block.
-There is one re-sit opportunity for each module, but no more than two resits are permitted across the entire course.
+There is one resit opportunity for each module, but no more than two resits are permitted across the entire course.